kadojs/kado/doc/article/Thesis.md

 I keep looking for an end all to this madness of creating customer portal after customer portal.
 We kept finding software that forced us to adapt our company to the software rather than adapting the software to our process.
-This backwards process limits companies on new features and time to bring new features to market.
+These backwards process limits companies on new features and time to bring new features to market.
 This is where Kado prevails.
-Its not built like a traditional web portal.
+It's not built like a traditional web portal.
 It has been produced with the mentality of an operating system, think of Windows or Linux.
-The great part is that Node.JS allows us to implement this structure in a way that allows the developer to use tools and dependencies of their liking.
+The great part is that Node.js allows us to implement this structure in a way that allows the developer to use tools and dependencies of their liking.
 This will allow the developer to install and go.
-Lets take a look at how this would work.
+Let's take a look at how this would work.

 First install Kado globally: